it’s more common than you thought!

 What is Infertility?

-World Health Organization defines infertility as “a disease of the reproductive system not permitting to achieve a clinical pregnancy after 12 months or more of regular unprotected sexual intercourse.”
+World Health Organization defines infertility as “Male Infertility is a disease of the reproductive system not permitting to achieve a clinical pregnancy after 12 months or more of regular unprotected sexual intercourse.”

 Individuals attempting parenthood are likely to be infertile